Man hospitalized after being shot outside Champaign business

-CHAMPAIGN — A man is hospitalized with wounds from being shot outside a northwest Champaign business Tuesday night.
+CHAMPAIGN — A man has been hospitalized after a shooting Tuesday night outside a northwest Champaign business.

-Just after 10 p.m., Champaign police were called to the 900 block of West Bradley Avenue for shots fired but learned en route that the 28-year-old man who had been shot was at the fire station at 702 W. Bradley Ave.
+Just after 10 p.m., officers were called to the 900 block of West Bradley Avenue for shots fired but learned en route that the 28-year-old man who had been shot was at the fire station at 702 W. Bradley Ave.

 He was quickly taken by ambulance to the hospital, where he was operated on for gunshot wounds to his hip and lower extremities.
 He’s been admitted to the hospital, police said.

-Police learned that the man was parked outside in a strip mall and had the rear hatch door to the vehicle open.
+Police learned that the man was parked outside in a strip mall and had the rear hatch door to his vehicle open.
 He had climbed inside to install a child’s car seat.

 As he was attempting to do that, an unidentified man approached the rear of the vehicle on foot and fired at him several times.